oliverwreath/OpenSourceOliverSpringEngine/README.md

 * Welcome!
 * I always dream of a Universal Spring Boot Engine to kick-start projects.
 * lets you focus on the money-making business logic.
-* with a default PayPal payment button and user login infrastructure from day 1.
+* with RESTful APIs, a PayPal payment button and user login infrastructure from day 1.

 # Versions
 * Spring Boot v2.1.2.RELEASE, Spring v5.1.4.RELEASE